Child labour in Switzerland: 19th century

-20th century in Switzerland
+20th century

 In general

-The Federal factory act (German: Eidgenössisches Fabrikgesetz) of 1877 regulated the factory work for the first time nationally and introduced a ban on work by children below the age of 14.
-The factory law applied only to the factory industry.
-So there were no legal provisions, an attempt was made to limit child labour by the compulsory school law, however, it remained still widely used at the beginning of the 20th century, especially in the agriculture and the home work (contract, German: Verding).
-According to a survey of 1904, in twelve cantons around 300,000 child laborer still worked in Switzerland.
+The Federal Factory Act (German: Eidgenössisches Fabrikgesetz) of 1877 regulated the factory work for the first time nationally and introduced a ban on work by children below the age of 14.
+The act applied only to the factory industry so there were no legal provisions, an attempt was made to limit child labour by the compulsory school law, but it remained widely used at the beginning of the 20th century, especially in agriculture and domestic work (German: Verding).
+According to a survey of 1904, twelve cantons still had around 300,000 children work in Switzerland.